 Fire & Flower Cannabis Co.

-I’m collaborating as a contractor with Braintrvst Analytics, (the ‘v’ is pronounced like a ‘u’), to create a multitude of design and development options for this growing Canadian cannabis brand.
+In 2018 and 2019 I collaborated with Braintrvst Analytics, (the ‘v’ is pronounced like a ‘u’), to create a multitude of design and development options for this growing Canadian cannabis brand.

 The Strain Wall